AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/main-workflow.md

 >[!IMPORTANT]
 >
->You need to integrate the Dynamic Media Classic URLs into your website, mobile app, email, and other digital touchpoints — Dynamic Media Classic can’t do that for you!
+>You need to integrate the Dynamic Media Classic URLs into your website, mobile app, email, and other digital touchpoints — Dynamic Media Classic can't do that for you!

 ## Previewing Assets